-The Chief Safety Officer, who leads LAVTA's SMS activities, introduced staff to SMS principles in December 2020.
-The Safety Management Policy Statement was distributed to employees and contractor staff as well as posted on bulletin boards at headquarters and in the operations and maintenance break areas of the operating division (on-site contractor areas).
-LAVTA has incorporated review and distribution of the Safety Management Policy into new-hire and all-staff annual refresher trainings, and Safety Committee meetings with internal and contractor staff.
+The Chief Safety Officer, who leads LAVTA's SMS activities, distributes the Safety Management Policy Statement to employees and contractor staff.
+The policy is also posted on bulletin boards at headquarters and in the operations and maintenance break areas of the operating division (on-site contractor areas).
+LAVTA has incorporated distribution of the Safety Management Policy into new-hire orientation and all-staff annual safety refreshers, and into Safety Committee meetings with internal and contractor staff.